rxue/learning-dirary/books/programming/practical-coding/code-complete/part-vi-system-considerations/README.md

 complete design of the whole before you start integration

 > Letting low-level details drive the design of higher-level classes contradict principles of information hiding and object-oriented design

+## 29.4 Daily Build and Smoke Test
+*Smoke test*
+* no need to be exhaustive
+* should be capable of exposing major problems